ibmresilient/resilient-community-apps/fn_webex/README.md

  ![screenshot: main](./doc/screenshots/workflow_create_rooms_teams.png)

 ### Key Features
-* This package provdes with a function that allows for creating one or more Webex Teams and add incident and other specified members to it.
+* This package provdes with functions that allows for creating one or more Webex Teams and Rooms and adds members from an incident or task to it.
+* Functionality to delete Teams or Rooms created from an incident or task is also possible using this package.
-* It also provides with a function that allows for creating one or more Webex Rooms for an incident and to add incident members or existing teams to it.
+* It allows for creating this Room and Team with additional members who are not a part of the Team or Room.
-* It also has the ability to create instant meetings or to schedule Webex meetings.
+* It has the ability to create instant meetings or to schedule meetings in advance from within a task or an incident.
-* An example workflow is included that writes the host URL and attendee URL to an incident note as live links to access the meeting.
+* Example workflows are included that performs the above mentioned operation and stores the meeting, room or team related information as note.
-* An example rule is included that activates an menu popup that prompts the user for a meeting start and end time and an optional meeting agenda and password.
+* Example rules are included that activates a menu popup that prompts the user for inputs to customize the team, room or a meeting.
 ---

 ## Requirements